 - Read labels.
 Know what you are putting in your body.

 - Avoid diet soda and sugar-free foods.

 - Avoid excessive consumption of shellfish and farm-raised seafood

 - Avoid artificial sweeteners, especially in foods or beverages that are heated up.

-To undo the harm done by excitotoxins, increase the amount of antioxidant foods in your life and consider participating in Dr. Nuzum’s two week detox.
+To undo the harm done by excitotoxins, increase the number of antioxidant foods in your life and consider participating in Dr. Nuzum’s 2-Week Detox.